The Administrative Services Division provides support for other Divisions in the Department.

 Report requests forms are available online under Forms

-The Mesquite Police Department offers Livescan Fingerprinting as well as the FBI FD 285 Fingerprint cards. so that your prints can be sent quickly and efficiently to their destination.
+The Mesquite Police Department offers Livescan Fingerprinting as well as the FBI FD 285 Fingerprint cards.
 The following is a list of reminders when you come to get fingerprinted:

 Evidence and found property is released by appointment only during normal office hours.